uclaacm/hack-curriculum/stackschool/2-databases/README.md

 <b>Working with SQL</b>
 </summary>

 SQL is the language of choice for nearly all relational databases, offering a way to view, edit, and delete data.
-Assuming our table in our database is named "Fridge", Below is an example query that would generate the table in **Figure 2.2**.
+Assuming our table in our database is named "Fridge", Below is an example query that would generate the table in the first table.

 ```SQL
     SELECT Item, Quantity, Price FROM Fridge
 ```

-To create the table depicted in **Figure 2.3**, we would simply need to specify the additional columns present - or make use of the wildcard operator (*)
+To create the table depicted in second table above, we would simply need to specify the additional columns present - or make use of the wildcard operator (*)

 ```SQL
     SELECT Item, Quantity, Price, Last_Updated,